Black Country Radio broadcasts on FM across the Black Country, DAB across Birmingham and online throughout the world!

 If that's not you, but you have a great voice, you can join our team to read local news, weather and travel plus get out and about gaining audio and video interviews.

 Black Country Radio broadcasts exceptional sports coverage.
-From local football and rugby to cricket and boxing, we do everything from panel discussions to full match commentaries and interviews with Olympians...and you can get involved.
+From local football and rugby to cricket and boxing, we do everything from panel discussions to full match commentaries and interviews with Olympians... if you have a passion for sport - get involved.
 From general behind the scenes support to commentating at matches - if sport is your thing, then get in touch.

 We are looking to expand our team of producers and production assistants to compliment and support our output of shows.
 This can be basic support skills such as answering the phone and vetting texts and emails, through to full production assistance ensuring shows run smoothly.